Brighton Trusts Lawyer

 Duties of the Trustee Following the Trustor’s Death

 One of the key benefits of using a trust is that it allows assets to bypass probate.
 The trustee takes immediate control of trust assets upon the trustor’s passing and must fulfill all legal obligations before distributing assets to beneficiaries.
+Typical trust administration duties include:

+The complexity of these tasks varies depending on the size of the trust.
 At Mannor Law Group, PLLC, our Grand Blanc trust administration attorneys help clients smoothly handle the administration process.
 We collaborate with advisors and personal representatives to ensure all legal and financial responsibilities are met.
+We also address the specific needs of each trust and its beneficiaries during administration.

 FAQs by Brighton Clients